 Mapping India’s Energy Subsidies 2021: Time for renewed support to clean energy (IISD, GSI and CEEW)

-This report examines how the Government of India has used subsidies to support the various energy sectors in India since announcing its renewable energy target
+This report examines how the Government of India has used subsidies to support the various energy sectors in India since announcing its renewable energy target of 175 GW by 2022,

 Ready-to-go renewable energy projects can provide emissions reduction, jobs and economic growth.
 With the right policy levers, areas in most need of jobs and growth can be winners in the green recovery.